Transfer Student

 If you are ordering an official electronic transcript (e-transcript) send to transcripts@btc.edu

 Once you have ordered your official transcript to be sent to BTC, transcripts typically arrive to BTC’s campus within three days to three weeks.
-Once your official transcript(s) has arrived to BTC, processing takes approximately 2-4 weeks.
+Once all your official transcript(s) listed on your form have arrived to BTC, processing takes 6+ weeks.
 Processing may take longer during peak registration periods, please plan ahead.
 You will receive transcript evaluation results to your email that you provided in the BTC application.

 Transcript evaluation results determine which of your previous courses transfer into BTC, and if we can use your courses for Math and English placement for program entry requirements.
 They will also determine your next admissions steps.
 Your evaluation results will state if you are eligible to move on to step three in the admissions process: Advising & Registration.
 If your evaluation results determine you are unable to move on to admissions step three, you may be required to take Guided Self Placement.